Pakistan police arrest son-in-law of exiled former premier

-KARACHI, Pakistan (AP) - Pakistani police arrested the son-in-law of the country’s exiled former Nawaz Sharif on Monday after he led a crowd in chanting against the military at the tomb of the country’s founder.
+KARACHI, Pakistan (AP) - Pakistani police arrested the son-in-law of the country’s exiled former Prime Minister Nawaz Sharif on Monday after he led a crowd in chanting against the military at the tomb of the country’s founder.

 The arrest of Mohammad Safdar comes as Sharif’s Pakistan Muslim League party has joined a series of nationwide protests against the government of Prime Minister Imran Khan.
+His arrest drew condemnation from the opposition, which said authorities wanted to target Sharif’s family.

 Police detained Safdar at a Karachi hotel room where he was staying with his wife Maryam Nawaz, who addressed a large anti-government rally Sunday.